Cyendiv 100 mg Nintedanib Capsules

 Cyendiv Nintedanib 100mg may also be used to treat other cancers as part of a clinical trial.
 It is best to read this information with our general information on non-small cell lung cancer.

 How nintedanib works

-Nintedanib stops proteins sending signals to cancer cells to grow.
+Nintedanib Capsules stop proteins sending signals to cancer cells to grow.
 Nintedanib can also stop the cancer cells from developing new blood vessels.
-This reduces their supply of oxygen and nutrients, so that the cancer shrinks or stops growing.
+This reduces their supply of oxygen and nutrients so that cancer shrinks or stops growing.